Risk management is an important part of any healthcare firm's standard business practice.

 The patient was intoxicated and aggressive when brought to the ED, and had to be restrained.
 Shortly after an assessment check, the patient attempted to burn off his restraints with a cigarette lighter.
 He suffered severe burns over 25 percent of his body, resulting in permanent disability.

-The decedent patient (plaintiff) was a 72-year-old woman who had been receiving hospital care for acute back pain resulting from a fall.
+Defendant is a Nurse Practitioner: The decedent patient (plaintiff) was a 72-year-old woman who had been receiving hospital care for acute back pain resulting from a fall.
 Her past history included chronic pain management and end-stage renal disease for which she received hemodialysis.

 Medical malpractice claims may be asserted against any healthcare practitioner involved in the care of a patient, including certified registered nurse anesthetist (CRNA).
 This case study involves a CRNA working in an ambulatory surgery center.